welldone-software/why-did-you-render/README.md

 Inspired by the following previous work:

-https://github.com/maicki/why-did-you-update which I had the chance to maintain for some time.
+* github.com/maicki/why-did-you-update (no longer public) which I had the chance to maintain for some time.

-https://github.com/garbles/why-did-you-update where [A deep dive into React perf debugging](http://benchling.engineering/deep-dive-react-perf-debugging/) is credited for the idea.
+* https://github.com/garbles/why-did-you-update where [A deep dive into React perf debugging](https://benchling.engineering/a-deep-dive-into-react-perf-debugging-fd2063f5a667/) is credited for the idea.

 ## License